Operator splitting for dissipative delay equations: Order of convergence

-\end{enumerate} \end{assumption} Informally, this means that $\Phi$ maps $D(B)$-valued functions into $D(B)$ and that there are no point delays accumulating around zero.
-Note that if the operator $\Phi$ is ``scalar'', for example if $\Phi = c\delta_{-1}$ with $c\in\CC$, then this condition is always satisfied, while the conditions of the previous Theorem \ref{thm:previous} are not.
+\item Suppose that the function $g:H\to H$ leaves $D(B)$ invariant and is globally Lipschitz both on $H$ and $D(B)$, with Lipschitz constant $\beta$.
+We set $\Phi=g\circ\Psi$. \end{enumerate} \end{assumption} Informally, the conditions in Assumption \ref{ass:new1} mean that $\Phi$ maps $D(B)$-valued functions into $D(B)$ and that there are no point delays accumulating around zero, only distributed delays.
+Note that if the operator $\Phi$ is for example of the form $\Phi = g\circ\delta_{-1}$, then this condition is always satisfied, while the conditions of the previous Theorem \ref{thm:previous} are not.